 - "On the Road Again"–Canned Heat

-1. "Long Lonesome Highway"–Michael Parks
+1. "Long Lonesome Highway" –Michael Parks

 You may remember this song from the TV series Then Came Bronson.
 It always evokes an image of freedom for me.
-Bronson traveling from to town on his Harley, just following the road, wherever it might lead him.
+Bronson traveled from to town on his Harley, just following the road, wherever it might lead him.

 The song was the closing vocal theme, played while the credits rolled.
-It was written and composed by James Hendricks, and sung by Michael Parks, who also played Bronson in the show.
+It was written and composed by James Hendricks and sung by Michael Parks, who also played Bronson in the show.
 The song reached #20 on the Billboard Hot 100 in 1970.

-2. "King of the Road"–Rodger Miller
+2. "King of the Road" –Rodger Miller

 The song is from the point of view of a poor vagabond.
-Even though he describes himself as "man of means by no means," it's a cheerful song, and he seems to relish the freedom of the open road.
+Even though he describes himself as a "man of means by no means," it's a cheerful song, and he seems to relish the freedom of the open road.

-3. "Turn the Page"–Bob Seger
+3. "Turn the Page" –Bob Seger

-Whenever I hear it I think about my brothers in the early 70s.
+Whenever I hear it, I think about my brothers in the early 70s.
 They had long hair, and we'd moved to a kind of red-neck mountain town.
-People working in stores and restaurants would refer to them as her, and she.
-It was more subtle than the incident at the truck stop Seger described, and not threatening.
+People working in stores and restaurants would refer to them as her and she.
+It was more subtle than the incident at the truck stop Seger described and not threatening.
 It was just a little jab.
 A sign of the attitude people had back then.

 Bob Seger first released this song in 1973 on his album, Back in '72.
 Seger's live version on the 1976 Live Bullet album has become a favorite on classic rock radio.